Photos and text by Peter Mann

 Unfortunately, the grass will grow… and grow – if not cut back it forms patches of thick tussles, which are a pain to deal with, and choke out the cowslips and ox-slips that are such a feature of the Hatley countryside; oxlips have already suffered this fate, although they may have been victim of marauding deer and muntjacs which have a particular liking for them.

 Likewise, hawthorns and other bushes / trees will also either self-seed or have seeds ‘planted’ by passing squirrels and jays and if left would, within five or six years, present a formidable problem.
 Mole hills and ant hills are more obstacles to a neat and tidy graveyard, the latter, which produce a sticky clay, being particularly difficult to deal with.

 On top of this, of course, it is a ‘living’, consecrated graveyard, where any of us can be buried; several of the graves are still attended by relatives of those interred there.
-The most recent burial, in November 2018, was of John Lanchberry, a much-missed willing helper during our tidy-up sessions, and in June 2019 of Patricia Brown.
+The most recent burials were in November 2018 of John Lanchberry, a much-missed willing helper during our tidy-up sessions, and in June 2019 of Patricia Brown.

 With the help of Rob Mungovan, when he was the Ecology Officer at South Cambridgeshire District Council, the churchyard management committee, formed some 25 years ago, agreed a management plan in 2010 for the ideal grass cutting times throughout the year: the south side of the churchyard to be cut in March, again in April or May and the whole churchyard to be cut in July and September.